Trivernis/multihook/README.md

 The config allows you to configure actions for each endpoint.
 The config is most likely stored in `~/.config/multihook` and on Windows maybe in the APPDATA directory (?).
-After running the program for the first time there should be a `default-config.toml` file.
+After running the program for the first time the config directory and config file should be created.

 ```toml
 [server]